Jkierem/FaeTheFair/README.md

 -  **F Key**: cycle frame rates.
 They are 15, 30 and 60 fps.
 The default is 30 fps.
 -  **ESC Key**: exit program.

 *Requires zenity and unix based os or else the program will crash.
-Files without the roper structure will also cause a crash.
+Files without the proper structure will also cause a crash.